 After completing inpatient rehab, many patients transition to an outpatient program.
 There, they continue to participate in services like individual and group counseling, but they live at home and report to a facility for services rather than living on-site.
 Some patients may begin with an outpatient program if they have a supportive environment at home, or if they need to be able to work and care for their families while undergoing rehab.

 For those seeking Klonopin addiction treatment in Ohio, The Recovery Village Columbus offers a full continuum of care, including detox, residential services and outpatient care for those in the Columbus area and beyond.

 Our 52,400-square-foot inpatient facility is conveniently located near airports and all that Columbus has to offer, but it is far enough from the city center that patients can recover in privacy.
-Our inpatient facility offers access to basketball and volleyball courts, an exercise facility, an art studio and more, so patients can enjoy recreational activities while in recovery.
+Our inpatient facility offers access to volleyball and pickleball courts, an exercise facility, an art studio and more, so patients can enjoy recreational activities while in recovery.